What Are Meme Stocks?

 That kind of money that fast can be hard to grasp.
 The psychological warfare of the highs and the lows become unmanageable.

 So, it got me thinking, would applying bands to a chart of bitcoin futures have helped with making the right trade?

 I indicated on the chart where bitcoin closed outside of the bands as a possible turning point for both the rally and the selloff.
-But let's be honest here, this is a 60-minute chart of highly volatile security.
+But let’s be honest here, this is a 60-minute chart of a highly volatile security.